ConduceInc/vagrant-gsauth/TESTING.md

 No unit testing, since the project is so small.
 But a full suite of acceptance tests that run using [Bats: Bash Automated Testing System][bats]!
-Basically, the acceptance tests run `vagrant box add S3_URL` with a bunch of S3 URLs and box types, and assert that everything works!
+Basically, the acceptance tests run `vagrant box add GS_URL` with a bunch of GS URLs and box types, and assert that everything works!

 See [the .travis.yml CI configuration](.travis.yml) for a working example.